BpaLabTHCologne/bpa_lab_docs/README.md

 2) Teaching: Individual building blocks of the BPA Lab (like the Fischertechnik warehouse robot) will be used in student projects (Bachelor) as building blocks for self-defined process implementations to teach the aspect of process-oriented application integration in a tangible way.

-## about this repository
+## About this repository
 This repository contains documentation about the BPA Lab as a Demonstration Factory.
 The demonstration scenario is an end-to-end bicycle ordering, manufacturing and shipment process.

 Please refer to the bpa_lab_student_docs repository (wiki) for documentation on how to use individual  modules of the BPA Lab (e.g. warehouse robot) inside other process implementation projects and refer to [bpa_lab_papyrus_uml](https://github.com/BpaLabTHCologne/bpa_lab_papyrus_uml) for raw data of architecture diagrams created in Papyrus.

-## about components and its repositories in BpaLabTHCologne organization
+## About components and its repositories in BpaLabTHCologne organization
 In 2023, the first components based on a new architecture were designed.
 The architecture is still under development, but will cover at least the three levels shown in the simplified overview:
 - Controller: control of hardware components (which are: FT learning factory, FT robots, IOT devices)
 - Process applications communicating via gRPC to Camunda 8 and via MQTT to controllers